willferreira/multilabel-stance-detection/README.md

         i.
 Tweet is the tokenized tweet,
         ii.
 Target 1 is the first target stance (e.g. FOR) iii.
 Target 2 is the second target stance (e.g. AGAINST) iv.
-Test/Train/Dev is the original set
+Test/Train/Dev is the original set designator
-        v. set is the new set (i.e. train or test) vi. fold_i indicates whether the instance is in the train or test set for that cv fold
+        v. set is the new set (i.e. train or test) designator vi. fold_i indicates whether the instance is in the train or test set for cv fold i in (1..5)

     d. generates a comma-separated file consisting of an ID and the vector representation of the ELMO embedding for the tokenized tweet